microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaAccountSku.md

 ```

 ## Description
-the Get-EntraBetaAccountSku will return all the SKUs that the company owns.
+The Get-EntraBetaAccountSku will return all the SKUs that the company owns.

 ## Examples